cyrildever/feistel-cipher/README.md

 To get an obfuscated string from a source data, first instantiate a `Cipher` object, passing it a key and a number of rounds.
 Then, use the `encrypt()` method with the source data as argument.
 The result will be a `Buffer`.
-To ensure maximum security, we recommend you use a 256-bit key or longer and a minimum of 10 rounds.
+To ensure maximum security, I recommend you use a 256-bit key or longer and a minimum of 10 rounds.

 The decryption process uses the obfuscated buffered data and pass it to the `decrypt()` method of the `Cipher`.